 I love vegetables, and there are few that I simply don’t like.
 Brussels sprouts aren’t amongst my favorites, but if they are cooked the right way, I will eat and even enjoy them.
 (Hint: not steamed to a mushy, sulfury mess!)
 I’ve tried to figure out how to make beets taste good so many times!

-Beets, however, are one that I can’t seem to enjoy no matter how they are prepared.
+But they are one that I can’t seem to enjoy no matter how they are prepared.
 After belonging to a CSA and getting tons of beets, I’ve tried to cook them in every way possible: steaming (belch!), roasting (better, but still, no thanks), pureeing into soup (gross!), eating on salads, and everything in between.
 I tried juicing them, but no matter what I added, it always tasted like dirt juice to me.
 Lovely, bright pink, dirt juice, but dirt juice nonetheless.
 Same with smoothies.
 I scrubbed, peeled, and scrubbed again, and still I couldn’t get past what others called “earthy.”
 To me, this means it will taste like I just ate a spoonful of dirt.
 Add this to the fact that they stain everything they touch bright pinkish red, and I can’t quite see the point.

 Recently, though, I’ve learned to somewhat enjoy beets in a smoothie.
 Truth.

 A while back I was in Whole Foods and in the front of the store was a guy doing a demonstration on a Vitamix.
 Since I already own one of these awesome machines, I was going to walk on by when I saw that he had an entire lemon in the blender with some spinach and an avocado.
 Not peeled, not sliced, just a whole lemon.
 Naturally I stopped and tasted a sample of what he made, which was a bright green, ice cream like concoction.
 It tasted delicious.
 Lemony, sweet, and creamy.